Linguard/MCCE4-Alpha/README.md

    git clone https://github.com/GunnerLab/MCCE4-Alpha.git; cd MCCE4-Alpha
   ```

   2. Check if you have pre-requisites such as `conda` and `apptainer`.
-If not. a TODO list with instructions is displayed.
+If not, a TODO list with instructions is displayed.
 Run:
   ```
    sh ./MCCE_bin/check_environment.sh
   ```

-  3. If no "TODOs" to do, then run this script to download NGPB's image file and create a conda environment for MCCE4:
+  3. If no "TODOs" to do, then run this script to download MCCE PBE solver (NGPB) image file and create a conda environment for MCCE4:
   ```
    sh ./MCCE_bin/quick_install.sh
   ```